JabranShahen/BMAD_POC_NumberGame/docs/prd.md

 ### Domain Context

-Casual, non-regulated; primary concerns are playability, performance on low-end devices, and clean ad placement.
+ Casual, non-regulated; primary concerns are playability and performance on low-end devices.

 ---